-Communication on the meeting of AG 1 “Climate protection in transport” on 25 March 2019
+Communication on the meeting of the Working Group 1 “Transport and climate change” on 25 March 2019

 How can we make mobility climate-friendly in the future and at the same time maintain the affordability of mobility as well as the competitiveness of companies and jobs in Germany?
 And what prerequisites must be met so that we can integrate more electric vehicles into our transport and energy system?
 In its third meeting, the Steering Committee of the National Platform Future of Mobility today adopted the first recommendations for sustainable mobility in the future.

 Climate protection is one of the defining challenges of our time: Greenhouse gas emissions in Germany are to be reduced by at least 55% by 2030 compared with 1990 levels.
 For the transport sector, this means a reduction of 40-42% by 2030.
 In view of the fact that CO2 emissions have even risen in recent years, a turnaround is now needed.
 Climate-friendly mobility is an opportunity for sustainable prosperity, because investments in climate protection are investments in growth, employment and future markets.